argymouz/alan-compiler/README.md

 ./alan takes input from stdin only if -i or -f flags are given.

-Intermediate code in both cases goes to test.imm file.
+Intermediate code goes to test.imm file if a file is given.

-Final code goes to test.asm file.
+Final code goes to test.asm file if a file is given.

 The files that are produced are saved in the same directory as the file with the source code.